derekchiang/Clojure-Watch/README.md

 1. `:path`.
 The path to a directory that you want to watch.
 2. `:event-types`.
 A collection of the types of events that you want to watch.
 Possible values include `:create`, `modify`, and `create`.
 3. `:callback`.
 A callback function to be invoked when an event occurs.
 The function should accept two arguments, the first one being the type of the event that happened (`:create`, `:modify`, or `:delete`), and the second one being the full path to the file to which the event happened.
 4. `:options`.
 Currently the only available option is `:recursive`.
-When it's set to true, all sub-directories will be watched.
+If it's set to true, all sub-directories will be watched.

 ## License